-Note: This has become a recurring series; you can see the next set of tests here.
+Note: This is a recurring series; you can read the full results of the entire series here.

 Storing wealth with private keys has changed the game when it comes to financial sovereignty.
 On one hand, they make it easy to store and transport.
 On the other hand, they make it easy to lose.
 Since private keys are just data, there are many ways to store a wallet seed — you’re only really limited by your creativity.